wlamnorman/wlamnorman/README.md

-- 👋 Hi, I’m @wlamnorman
+- 👋 Hi, I’m @wlamnorman.
-- 👀 I hold a master's degree in mathematics and have since 2022 turned a data scientist.
+- 👀 I hold a master's degree in mathematics.
 - 🌱 I’m currently working as a quantitative analyst at Abios Gaming AB.
 In my spare time I use github for exploring concepts that I read about in books, articles or come up with myself.
 - :email: You can contact me at vvilliamnorman@gmail.com.